AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-tables/hide-table-cells.md

     ![](../../../../../images/eurd-win-table-hidden-cell-mode-descrease-table-width.png)

-* **LeaveEmptySpace** (the default mode) - An empty space remains at a hidden cell's location and other cells are not affected.
+* **LeaveEmptySpace** (the default mode) - A space remains at a hidden cell's location, and other cells are not affected.

     ![](../../../../../images/eurd-win-table-hidden-cell-mode-leave-empty-space.png)